List of Shadow Star characters: Miyoko Shito

-Miyoko Shito (市東 美代子 Shitō Miyoko): A friend of Shiina, she remains always nervous when she helps bully Hiroko because she fears Shiina's potential reaction.
+Miyoko Shito (市東 美代子, Shitō Miyoko) is a friend of Shiina, she remains always nervous when she helps bully Hiroko because she fears Shiina's potential reaction.
 Her lack of confidence in her own strength undoubtedly leads to her involvement in the group that bullies Hiroko.
 The night that the group rapes Hiro with a test tube, Miyoko is late to join them and gets beaten up by the rest of the bullies for her incompetence.